Haggerty Library & Learning Commons Policies

-- AV items and Bound Periodicals: $1.00 per day per item.
+- Audiovisual items and Bound Periodicals: $1.00 per day per item.

-Fines are not collected until the 4th day.
-After the 4th day, a $65.00 replacement fee AND a non-refundable $10.00 processing fee are charged.
+Fines are collected after the 4th day, when a $65.00 replacement fee AND a non-refundable $10.00 processing fee are charged.
 Replacement fees are waived if items are returned.

 Environment and quiet zone—Haggerty Library and Learning Commons is a place for study and collaboration.
 The Learning Commons may be somewhat noisy; however, a quiet study space is located on the 2nd floor.